ladyMariele/homestead/README.md

 ## it is
 - responsive to any screen device (mobile, tablet, desktop)
 - SEO optimized
-- designed to be minimalist and easy to navigate webpage
+- designed to be minimalist and easy to navigate

 #### visit the live site [here](https://ladymariele.github.io/homestead/).